-Pepe Departs Financially Troubled Besiktas
+Pepe departs financially troubled Besiktas

 Further speculation has suggested the experienced centre-back had been hoping to return to Portugal to see out the remainder of his career.

-Porto have already been linked with bringing him back to Estadio do Dragao, with Pepe having last played for them in 2007.
+Porto has already been linked with bringing him back to Estadio do Dragao, with Pepe having last played for them in 2007.